-I have spent the last twenty years working in Africa on public health issues like HIV, malaria and birth control, bringing life-changing services to vulnerable folks like adolescents, sex workers, and men who have sex with men.
+I have spent the last twenty years working in sub-Saharan Africa on public health issues like HIV, malaria and contraceptives, bringing life-changing products and services to vulnerable folks including adolescents, sex workers, and men who have sex with men.

-Working on sensitive health issues in hard contexts with marginalized people has made me an empathetic, creative and practical problem solver who can bring fresh eyes and a very different perspective to design challenges.
+Working on sensitive health issues, in hard contexts, with marginalized people has made me an empathetic, creative and practical problem solver.
+I bring fresh eyes and a very different perspective to design challenges.

 The proof is in the data, and I'm obsessed with the numbers.
 My work with clients and employers in more than 20 countries has delivered: